jordancolburn/colburncottage/about.md

 Whenever my Mom came to visit she told me how it was such a vacation for her.
 She said she always felt welcome and comfortable in my home.
 It was the highest compliment I’d ever received.
 We talked a lot about me starting this website to showcase not only home decor and recipes, but hospitality.
 Hospitality in a sense of being hospitable when people came over, of course, but also being open and transparent to others on a different kind of platform.
 She was such an encourager and believer in me.
 She was the one who told me my house was like a warm little cottage and with that, we always referred to my house as the Colburn Cottage.

 I started the Colburn Cottage Instagram account on October 2, 2017.
 She passed away on October 24, 2017.
-It wasn’t expected, but more on that in another post.
 Colburn Cottage became painful to keep up with.
 So much of my home reminded me of her.
 But a little over six months after her passing, I’m launching our website on her birthday, May 3 in honor of her.

 I’m so glad you’re here.
 Thank you for being a part of my journey and I can’t wait to share my heart and open my home to you.
 There is so much more to come.